Parent Guide to Camp

-During extreme heat and heat advisory days, we will adjust our schedule when possible.
-The safety and comfort of our campers is always our top priority and we want you to be aware of the changes we will make to our camp schedule with the heat is on.
+During extreme heat/heat advisory days, we will adjust our schedule when possible.
+The safety and comfort of our campers is always our top priority and we want you to be aware of the changes we will make to our camp schedule:

-- We will limit the time we spend in direct sun.
+- We will limit the time spent in direct sun.

 - We will spend more outside time in shady places.